 The piece 'Drumming' starts with a single instrumentalist playing bongos with a mallet.
 The first few minutes I was almost shocked, confused and disappointed.
 I had a seat very far away from the stage, and concert halls like that are not build primarily for percussive short signals emitting from a drum.

 The reverb of the room dramatically changed the perception of the music and what I was hearing had not so much in common with what I knew from the recording.
 However, the acoustic of that space worked very much in favor of the more complex parts of the piece where all the overlapping percussion merged into a pulsating, breathing wall of sound of incredible beauty.
-After all, that space was designed to make music sound great, and even while my seat was not perfect for the percussion, it's overall sound is simply amazing.
-What really made the concert such an overwhelming experience was how stunning the composition actually sounded.
-All known instruments there, not even a lot of them in comparison to a big orchestra, and yet: What happened in this room acoustically blew everyone away.
-We love music.
-Let's make sure it sounds great!
+After all, that space was designed to make music sound great, and even whilst my seat was not perfect for listening to percussions, the overall sound was simply amazing.
+So what really made the concert such an overwhelming experience was how stunning the composition actually sounded.
+All known instruments there, not even a lot of them in comparison to a big orchestra, and still: What happened in this room acoustically blew everyone away.
+Conclusion: If we love music, let's make sure it sounds great!

 (6) Make sure it sounds great